htdebeer/pandocomatic/documentation/use_pandocomatic_to_automate_pandoc.md

 Using pandoc is quite straightforward.
 At the least, you need to specify the input format, the output format, the input file, and the output file.
-The conversion process can be influenced by a whole range of [command line options](http://pandoc.org/MANUAL.html#options).
+The conversion process can be influenced by a whole range of [command-line options](http://pandoc.org/MANUAL.html#options).
 You can choose to generate a table of contents, render mathematics, an output template to use, and so on.